MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnet/health-diagnostic-performance/troubleshooting-view-state-is-invalid-error.md

 ---
 title: Troubleshoot the invalid viewstate issues
-description: This article describes techniques for debugging and resolving problems with viewstate.
-View state is a feature of ASP.NET that allows pages to automatically preserve state without relying on server state. ms.date: 06/20/2023
+description: This article describes techniques for debugging and resolving problems with viewstate. viewstate is a feature of ASP.NET that allows pages to automatically preserve state without relying on server state. ms.date: 06/20/2023
 author: padmajayaraman
 ms.author: v-jayaramanp